liebki/GithubExplorer/README.md

 - [NavigationManagerUtils](https://www.nuget.org/packages/NavigationManagerUtils)
 - [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json)
 - .NET MAUI and associated packages from Microsoft

+## Installation

+- I don't know if a normal installation is working with MAUI atm, I will upload the .app, .exe and other files to the releases.
+- If not, just get the source, install MAUI (using "dotnet workload"), setup the project, build it and done.

 ## Functionality

+- Simply scroll through all trending repositories:
-- Scroll trough the repositories
+    - Take a look at the ReadMe in-app
-  - Load the readme and view it in the Explorer
-  - Load details (if available) like topics, project url etc.
+    - Load a few details (if they are available) like project topics, project url etc.

 ## Screenshot(s)

 ![Application Screenshot (GIF)](https://raw.githubusercontent.com/liebki/GithubExplorer/master/Screenshots/Application-Screenshot-1.3.0.gif)

 ## License